lloydbond/cracker-py/README.md

 ### ***Note from the maintainer***

-I've been using this project as a means to learn Rust.
-Expect improvments and additions as I have time.
 Any improvements, code style, or feed back will go along way for this project.
 Any contributions or additions to the supported Task runners as well as UI beautifcations or simplifications are greatly welcomed and appreciated.
 Happy Coding!